rivas-lab/ukbb-tools/01_preprocessing/README.md

 ## Software needed to download the data

 Note: Please our the Rivas Lab module to perform the below steps.
-We had our copy of the programs in this repo, but they have been moved to other places in `$OAK` — you can load the following with `module load ukbb-showcase-utils/`:
+We had our copy of the programs in this repo, but they have been moved to other places in `$OAK` — you can load the following with `module load ukbb-showcase-utils`:
 - `ukbconv`
 - `ukb_unpack`